wickedchicken/stip-blog/content/post/programmer-in-berlin-culture.md

 Washing machines in Europe electrically heat their water, which means there is far more precise temperature control than water taken from the building's hot water supply.
-Instead of "cold," "warm" and "hot" you have 30°C, 40°C, and 60°C. Luckily clothing sold in Europe tells you what temperature to wash it on the tag.
+Instead of "cold," "warm" and "hot" you have 30°C, 40°C, and 60°C. Luckily clothing sold in Europe tells you what temperature to wash it at on the tag.

 Dryers are relatively uncommon in Germany, and most people hang their wash on a line to dry.
 You can do this inside or outside, if the weather allows.
 Since fully soaked clothes would